Global Well-posedness for the Three Dimensional Simplified Inertial Ericksen-Leslie Systems Near Equilibrium

 \section{Abstract}

-We study a simplified Ericksen-Leslie system with the inertial term for the nematic liquid crystal flow, which can be also viewed as a system coupling Navier-Stokes equations and wave map equations.
+We study a simplified inertial Ericksen-Leslie system for the nematic liquid crystal flow, which can be viewed as a system coupling Navier-Stokes equations and wave map equations.
 We prove the global existence of classical solution with initial data near equilibrium.